MahBadran93/ROS_Project/README.md

       </p>
       </p>

-       - **testmapbarcelonaFinal.yaml:** This file contains the meta data of the generated map which contains these parametrs, image,resoulution, origin, occupied_thresh, free_thresh,negate.
+       - **testmapbarcelonaFinal.yaml:** This file contains the meta data of the generated map which contains these parametrs, image,resoulution, origin, occupied_thresh, free_thresh,negate. <br>

+       For the implementation of Task 2, we created a package called **task_navigation**.
+In the launch folder, we created a [launch file](https://github.com/MahBadran93/ROS_Project/blob/main/catkin_ws%20/src/task_navigation/launch/start_mapping.launch) called **start_mapping** that will launch the **slam_gmapping** node. <br>
+       Also in this package we created [maps](https://github.com/MahBadran93/ROS_Project/tree/main/catkin_ws%20/src/task_navigation/maps) folder that will contains the map files.

 ---